-Mitsubishi UFJ Financial Group, Inc., or MUFG, expects to issue the above-listed senior notes, collectively the Notes, as additional notes pursuant to a senior debt indenture dated March 1, 2016, or the Indenture.
-Mitsubishi UFJ Securities (U.S.A.), Inc. and other broker-dealers may use this prospectus supplement and the accompanying prospectus in connection with market-making transactions in the Notes after their initial sale.
+Mitsubishi UFJ Financial Group, Inc., or MUFG, expects to issue the above-listed senior notes, collectively the Notes, pursuant to a senior indenture, dated March 1, 2016, or the Indenture.
+MUFG Securities Americas Inc. and other broker-dealers may use this prospectus supplement and the accompanying prospectus in connection with market-making transactions in the Notes after their initial sale.

-The floating rate senior notes due March 1, 2021 offered hereby, or the 5-year floating rate notes, will bear interest commencing March 1, 2016 at a per annum rate equal to three-month U.S. dollar LIBOR plus 1.88%, payable quarterly in arrears on March 1, June 1, September 1 and December 1 of each year, subject to adjustments, with the first interest payment to be made on June 1, 2016.
-The 5-year floating rate notes offered hereby will constitute a further issuance of, and will form a single series with, our floating rate senior notes due 2021, which we previously issued in the aggregate principal amount of \$400,000,000 under the Indenture on March 1, 2016, or the existing 5-year floating rate notes.

-Each of the fixed rate senior notes due March 1, 2021 offered hereby, or the 5-year fixed rate notes, and the fixed rate senior notes due March 1, 2026 offered hereby, or the 10-year fixed rate notes, collectively the fixed rate notes, will bear interest commencing March 1, 2016 at a per annum rate listed above, payable semi-annually in arrears on March 1 and September 1 of each year, with the first interest payment to be made on September 1, 2016.
-The 5-year fixed rate notes offered hereby will constitute a further issuance of, and will form a single series with, our 2.95% senior notes due 2021, which we previously issued in the aggregate principal amount of \$2,100,000,000 under the Indenture on March 1, 2016, or the existing 5-year fixed rate notes.
-The 10-year fixed rate notes offered hereby will constitute a further issuance of, and will form a single series with, our 3.85% senior notes due 2026, which we previously issued in the aggregate principal amount of \$2,500,000,000 under the Indenture on March 1, 2016, or the existing 10-year fixed rate notes.
-The existing 5-year floating rate notes, the existing 5-year fixed rate notes and the existing 10-year fixed rate notes are collectively referred to as the existing notes.

-Each of the Notes offered hereby will have the same CUSIP and ISIN numbers as, and will trade interchangeably with, the existing notes of the same series immediately upon settlement.
-The offering price of each of the Notes offered hereby will include accrued interest from (and including) March 1, 2016 through the day before the issue date, which must be paid by the purchasers.
+Each of the floating rate senior notes due July 26, 2021, or the 3-year floating rate notes, and the floating rate senior notes due July 26, 2023, or the 5-year floating rate notes, collectively the floating rate notes, will bear interest commencing July 26, 2018 at a floating rate, payable quarterly in arrears on January 26, April 26, July 26 and October 26 of each year, subject to adjustments, with the first interest payment to be made on October 26, 2018.
+The interest rates on the 3-year floating rate notes and the 5-year floating rate notes for each interest period will be a per annum rate equal to three-month U.S. dollar LIBOR plus 0.65% and three-month U.S. dollar LIBOR plus 0.86%, respectively.
+Each of the fixed rate senior notes due July 26, 2021, or the 3-year fixed rate notes, the fixed rate senior notes due July 26, 2023, or the 5-year fixed rate notes, and the fixed rate senior notes due July 26, 2038, or the 20-year fixed rate notes, will bear interest commencing July 26, 2018 at a per annum rate listed above, payable semi-annually in arrears on January 26 and July 26 of each year, with the first interest payment to be made on January 26, 2019.
+The fixed rate senior notes due March 2, 2028 offered hereby, or the 10-year fixed rate notes, bear interest at the per annum rate listed above, payable semi-annually in arrears on March 2 and September 2 of each year, with the first interest payment to be made on September 4, 2018 with the same force and effect as if made on September 2, 2018.
+The 10-year fixed rate notes offered hereby will constitute further issuance of, and will form a single series with, our 3.961% senior notes due 2028, which we previously issued in the aggregate principal amount of \$500,000,000 under the Indenture on March 2, 2018, or the existing 10-year fixed rate notes.
+The 10-year fixed rate notes offered hereby will have the same CUSIP and ISIN numbers as, and will trade interchangeably with, the existing 10-year fixed rate notes immediately upon settlement.
+The offering price of the 10-year fixed rate notes offered hereby will include accrued interest from (and including) March 2, 2018 through the day before the issue date, which must be paid by the purchasers.

-The Notes are intended to qualify as total loss-absorbing capacity, or TLAC, debt upon the implementation of applicable TLAC regulations in Japan.
-The Notes will be our senior unsecured obligations and will rank senior to all of our existing and future subordinated debt, will rank equally in right of payment with all of our existing and future unsecured and unsubordinated debt (except for statutorily preferred exceptions) and will be effectively subordinated to any secured indebtedness we incur, to the extent of the value of the assets securing the same.
-See "Risk Factors-Risk Related to the Senior Debt Securities-The senior debt securities will be structurally subordinated to the liabilities of MUFG's subsidiaries, including BTMU and MUTB." and other risk factors in the same section included in the accompanying prospectus, and "Description of Senior Debt Securities" in the accompanying prospectus.